 - Provide handwashing facilities so everyone can regularly wash and dry their hands.

-Allow for physical distancing
+Encourage physical distancing

+Physical distancing means keeping a safe distance from others.
 There are no requirements for physical distancing at Alert Level 1, but the more space there is between people, the harder it is for COVID-19 and other viruses like the flu to spread.